Areas are defined by adding

 Each page template can include multiple areas.
 For example, you may want to put one or more This Page areas and a All Pages area on your home page.
 You may want to include the same All Pages area on the Item Detail and Facet Browse pages.
 You may also want to include one or more This Page and Page Type areas on the Facet Browse and Item Detail pages.
-Here you see an example of a page with multiple areas.
+Pages can have multiple areas.

-Areas are displayed visually, as illustrated here, in edit mode when you add content to the page.
+Areas are displayed visually in edit mode when you add content to the page.
 The label for each area indicates the scope of that area.